 - Clearly defined consequences of non-compliance or inaction.

-For an organization, an Information Security Policy, must be succinct.
+For an organization, an Information Security Policy must be succinct.
 It is essential to communicate the rules of engagement, surrounding information protection.
-It protects the organization, its information and users.
+It protects the organization, its information, and its users.

 It’s important.
 REALLY important.

-An Information Security policy is the key to a good a security program, allowing users to understand information is a valuable resource.
-An Information Security Policy takes guesswork out of security management by setting standards, defining behavior expectations and documenting procedures, to meet the accepted level of security risks to information within an environment.
+An Information Security policy is the key to a good security program, allowing users to understand information is a valuable resource.
+An Information Security Policy takes the guesswork out of security management by setting standards, defining behavior expectations, and documenting procedures, to meet the accepted level of security risks to information within an environment.

-At home or in any organization, the definition, communication and enforcement of an Information Security Policy, improves the safety and security of the critical ass
+At home or in any organization, the definition, communication, and enforcement of an Information Security Policy, improves the safety and security of the critical mass